Relativized universal algebra via partial Horn logic: Introduction

 where $\Thl^\bS$ and $\Mndl(\PMod\bS)$ denote the categories of $\bS$-relative $\lambda$-ary algebraic theories and $\lambda$-ary monads on $\PMod\bS$.
 The equivalence \cref{eq:equiv_rat_and_mnd_introduction} is one of our main results, which subsumes the classical theory--monad equivalence \cref{eq:equiv_th_and_mndf}.
 Since every locally presentable category is written as $\PMod\bS$ for some partial Horn theory $\bS$, we have characterized monads on an arbitrary locally presentable category.
 In addition, this allows us to call $\bS$-relative algebras $\A$-relative algebras to the extent that there is no confusion when an arbitrary locally presentable category $\A$ is given and $\A\simeq \PMod\bS$ holds.

 Although Freyd's \emph{essentially algebraic theories} also characterize locally presentable categories, we use partial Horn theories rather than them since we want to treat relation symbols explicitly, such as the order $\le$.
-However, there is a subtle technical obstacle: partial Horn theories have been treated only in the finitary case \cite{palmgren2007partial}.
-Therefore, we must generalize partial Horn theories to the infinitary case. \cref{section:phl} is devoted to doing so.

 Birkhoff's variety theorem is one of the fundamental results in ordinary algebraic theories, which characterizes equationally definable full subcategories via closure properties.
 There is a many-sorted version (in our language, the $\Set^S$-relative version) of Birkhoff's theorem: \begin{theorem}[\cite{adamek2012birkhoffs}] Let $(\Omega, E)$ be a (many-sorted) algebraic theory, where $\Omega,E$ is the sets of operators and equations.
-Then, a full subcategory $\E\subseteq\Alg(\Omega,E)$ of the category of algebras is definable by equations if and only if it is closed under: \begin{itemize} \item products, \item subobjects, \item quotients, \item filtered colimits. \end{itemize} \end{theorem} Note that this theorem contains Birkhoff's original one as the single-sorted case.
+Then, a full subcategory $\E\subseteq\Alg(\Omega,E)$ of the category of algebras is definable by equations if and only if it is closed under: \begin{itemize}[nosep] \item products, \item subobjects, \item quotients, \item filtered colimits. \end{itemize} \end{theorem} Note that this theorem contains Birkhoff's original one as the single-sorted case.
 In this paper, we generalize the above theorem to our relative algebraic theories (\cref{thm:birkhoff_for_rat}).
 This generalization is another main result, which subsumes not only \cref{thm:many_sorted_birkhoff} but also Birkhoff's theorem for quasi-varieties \cite[3.22 Theorem]{adamek1994locally}.
 In this generalization, we will replace subobjects with ``$\Sigma$-closed subobjects'' and quotients with ``$U$-retracts.''

+The classical Birkhoff's theorem (\cref{thm:many_sorted_birkhoff}) does not depend on syntax because quotients can be characterized by regular epimorphisms, and hence all the conditions of \cref{thm:many_sorted_birkhoff} are purely category-theoretic.
+In contrast, our theorem depends on syntax because the concept of ``$\Sigma$-closed subobjects'' depends on the choice of syntax for the base category $\A$ (\cref{eg:birkhoff_thm_depends_on_syntax}).
+This is a notable feature of our generalization of Birkhoff's theorem, and illuminates that our theorem is partial Horn theoretic rather than category-theoretic.

 Even though closure under filtered colimits is required in the many-sorted case (\cref{thm:many_sorted_birkhoff}) and our generalized one, it is not required in Birkhoff's original one \cite{birkhoff1935structure}.
 In other words, closure under filtered colimits can be eliminated from the $\Set$-relative case, which is expressed by saying that \emph{filtered colimit elimination} holds.
 It is known that filtered colimit elimination also holds in some other cases: finite-sorted algebras ($\Set^n$-relative algebras) \cite{adamek2012birkhoffs}, ordered algebras ($\Pos$-relative algebras) \cite{bloom1976varieties}, metric algebras ($\gMet$-relative algebras) \cite{hino2016varieties}.